• Skip to primary navigation

 Instructions

-• In a large bowl, combine shredded and chopped imitation crab meat with ½ cup Japanese mayo, and ½ cup cream cheese.
+• In a large bowl, combine shredded and chopped imitation crab meat with Japanese mayo, and cream cheese.

-• In a small bowl, combine 4 tablespoon Japanese mayo and 4 tablespoon sriracha to make a spicy mayo.
+• In a small bowl, combine Japanese mayo and sriracha to make a spicy mayo.
 (Not a fan of spice?
-Omit the sriracha sauce).
+Substitute with more mayo and omit the sriracha).
 Drizzle spicy mayo on top of crab layer.

-• Bake in your preheated oven at 450F for 15 minutes uncovered.
+• Bake in the preheated oven at 450F for 15 minutes uncovered.
 Then broil at 500 F for 1 minute.
+If the sauce begins to char, place aluminum foil over top.

-• Garnish with green onions.
-Serve warm with a small sheet of nori and fresh cucumbers.
+• Lastly garnish the sushi bake with green onions.
+Slice with a wet oiled knife into 16 equal pieces and serve warm with a small sheet of nori and fresh cucumbers or sliced avocado.

 Notes